jay-johnson/donkeycar/docs/guide/customize_your_donkey_car_os_install.md

 ./burn-image-to-sd-card.sh
 ```

-Workflow ordering and specific files in case you want to make custom modifications for your donker car os on your own:
+Workflow ordering and specific files in case you want to make custom modifications for your donkey car os on your own:

 [./burn-image-to-sd-card.sh](https://github.com/autorope/donkeycar/blob/dev/install/pi/burn-image-to-sd-card.sh) calls: